 Katoomba is the ‘capital’ of the Blue Mountains.
 It has many cafes, restaurants, shops, several supermarkets, as well as many beautiful lookouts, all within the town boundaries.
 Katoomba is about 50 minutes drive from BigCi.

-Here are a couple of our favourite Katoomba destinations:
+Here are a couple of our recommended Katoomba destinations:

 .
 Blue Mountain Cultural Centre – an art gallery with changing exhibitions and a World Heritage InformationCentre.

 .
 Scenic World – apart from offering a variety of scenic rides, Scenic World also supports a number of cultural events.